 This can be a cassette or the classic camping/caravan porta potti.
 It’s what it says on the tin.
 A bucket with chemicals; toilet blue, toilet green, toilet pink, even biological detergent has been known to work.
 Various formats make it seem more or less like a bucket/real loo but in essence it’s pretty simple.
 When you’re full you just remove the tank and take to an elsan to empty

 - Not much to go wrong with it

 - Only ever carrying a small amount of waste

 - Small capacity

 A compost loo.
-The idea here being that poop if kept dry does not smell.
-All the urine is separated off, there are various ways of achieving this, and systems can be very basic or be quite posh incorporating fans which aid in the drying process.
-One of the most successful brands amongst liveaboards is UK brand Kildwick who have really raised the bar and become the benchmark for customized composting toilets.Plain or sparkley they all work on the same principle a small amount of sawdust or dry substrate is added each time to produce, ultimately, a viable soil improver.
+The idea here being that poop if kept dry does not smell (edit: some people advocate a ‘one pot’ system and I can confirm that, having smelt one, these can be low odour as well) All the urine is separated off, there are various ways of achieving this, and a small amount of sawdust is added each time to keep it dry and odour free.
+When full the solids are removed and left to compost until they are a safe and useful soil improver.
 There is debate as to how smelly or not they are.
 With all systems a lot is down to how it is maintained and used, and this is no different.
-There are passive and active systems, but the simplest is a bucket with poop and sawdust.
+There are passive and active systems, but the simplest is a bucket with poop and sawdust

 - Simple systems are very cheap

 - The products can be used in agriculture and/or disposed of more readily

 - Large capacity, presuming the urine is separated and emptied often the dry part can go a long time